-- 15. Panel Com Error: The topside controller is having trouble communicating to your spa.
-Contact your authorized dealer or service organization. - 16.
-Stereo Com Error: The stereo is having trouble communicating to your spa.
-Contact your authorized dealer or service organization. - CLEARRAY Replacement Reminder: This message will appear when the CLEARRAY bulb reminder time has expired (Figure 15.0c).
-The CLEARRAY bulb must be replaced. - 19.
-MicroClean Outer Filter Reminder: This message will appear when the filter reminder time has expired (Figure 15.0d).
-Remove the MicroClean Outer filters for cleaning or replacement. - MicroClean Inner Filter Reminder: This message will appear when the filter reminder time has expired (Figure 15.0e).
-The MicroClean Inner filter must be replaced. - 21.
+- CLEARRAY Replacement Reminder: This message will appear when the CLEARRAY bulb reminder time has expired (Figure 15.0c).
+The CLEARRAY bulb must be replaced. - MicroClean Outer Filter Reminder: This message will appear when the filter reminder time has expired (Figure 15.0d).
+Remove the MicroClean Outer filters for cleaning or replacement. - 21.
+MicroClean Inner Filter Reminder: This message will appear when the filter reminder time has expired (Figure 15.0e).
+The MicroClean Inner filter must be replaced. - 22.
 Water Refresh Reminder: This message will appear when the "Water Refresh" timer has expired (Figure 15.0f).
-The water needs to be drained and refilled with fresh water. - 22.
+The water needs to be drained and refilled with fresh water. - 23.
 Extended Temperature Activated: The spa is set to go up to 104°F (40°C), but it can be set to reach 106°F (41°C).
 To access the extended temperature you need press and hold your finger over the temperature reading for about 5 seconds.
 The temperature reading will start to blink to indicate the system is ready.
 Tap ⊕ to raise the temperature up to 106°F (41°C).

-Note: The heater icon w will be blinking to indicate that the feature is active.
+Note: The heater icon \( \mathbf{y} \) will be blinking to indicate that the feature is active.